mixu/gluejs/readme.md

                     asynchronous require() call.
   --command         Pipe each file through a shell command and capture the output
                     (e.g. --command "uglifyjs --no-copyright").
+  --cache           Use a cache directory to store file builds.
+The cache speeds up
+                    large builds (and minified builds) significantly since only source files that have changed are updated.
   --silent          Disable all output, including the reporter.
   --verbose         More verbose output, such as files being filtered out and processed.
+  --version         Version info
 ````

 ## API usage example